Metatavu/github-readme-footer-generator/README.md

 \* = necessary

+### Token "Resource owner" should be for the org, not for the user.
 ### Token
 The "GITHUB_TOKEN" should be fine grained github token with permissions to:
 - Contents **Read and Write**
 - Pull requests **Read and Write**
 - Administration **Read and Write** (used for archiving)

 to the repositories wanted to be updated.

 ### Custom footer to configure